patchlevel/event-sourcing/docs/pages/aggregate.md

 }
 ```

-But if you still want to make sure that the time is now and not in the past or future, you can pass a clock.
+But if you still want to make sure that the time is "now" and not in the past or future, you can pass a clock.

 ```php
 use Patchlevel\EventSourcing\Aggregate\AggregateRoot;